narc0tiq/YARM/README.md

 * The 'X' button (only shown while not viewing the site) allows you to delete the site.
 When first clicked, it turns red; click it again within 10 seconds to confirm deletion, or leave it alone to cancel it.
-* The '|' button (only shown while remote viewing the site) allows you to rename the site.
+* The 'ab|' button (only shown while remote viewing the site) allows you to rename the site.
 This can be useful to prevent auto-naming from overwriting one of your sites with another.
+* The '+' button (only shown while not viewing the site) allows you to expand an existing site.
+Usage: click the '+' for the site you want to expand, then smack the YARM on the new ore site you want to add to the existing monitor.
+Sites are not renamed by this process.

 Sites are bound to forces (i.e., teams), so any sites you add will be visible to your teammates.